Chapter 2: Acids, Bases and Salts

-Several electric bulbs designed to be used on a 220 V electric supply line, are rated 10 W. Ω of 220 V line if the maximum allowable current is 5 A?
+Several electric bulbs designed to be used on a 220 V electric supply line, are rated 10 W. How many lamps can be connected in parallel with each other across the two wires of 220 V line if the maximum allowable current is 5 A?

 A hot plate of an electric oven connected to a 220 V line has two resistance coils A and B, each of 24 Ω resistances, which may be used separately, in series, or in parallel.
 What are the currents in the three cases?

 Compare the power used in the 2 Ω resistor in each of the following circuits: (i) a 6 V battery in series with 1 Ω and 2 Ω resistors, and (ii) a 4 V battery in parallel with 12 Ω and 2 Ω resistors.